 The General Secretariat operates 24 hours a day, 365 days a year thanks to our Command and Coordination Centre, which provides a point of contact for any country needing assistance with an investigation, and operates from offices in Lyon, Buenos Aires and Singapore.

-Reflecting the diversity of our membership, more than 100 different nationalities are represented at the Secretariat.
+Reflecting the diversity of our membership, around different nationalities are represented at the Secretariat.

 INTERPOL is a membership-based organization, and the General Secretariat is the body that coordinates all our policing and administrative activities.

 It is run by the Secretary General; currently Jürgen Stock of Germany, who was appointed by the General Assembly in November 2014.

 There are around 1,000 staff, one-quarter of whom are law enforcement personnel seconded by their national administration.
 Staff work in any of the Organization's four languages: Arabic, English, French and Spanish.

 The global nature of our work and of our membership means that a global presence is essential for the General Secretariat.
 It comprises the following:

 The headquarters in Lyon coordinates much of the policing expertise and services we provide to member countries.
 It is also the administrative and logistical centre of the Organization.

 INTERPOL Global Complex for Innovation

 Based in Singapore since 2015, the INTERPOL Global Complex for Innovation is the centre of our activities in cybercrime, research and development, and capacity building.
 It also provides an Asian base for the Organization in several crime areas.